 5. Dynamic pricing

-The benefit of the automated pricing model is that businesses can quickly and automatically catch onto profitable margins.
+Benefit: The automated model helps businesses quickly capture profitable margins.

 6. Product information query